Cybersecurity Testing in 2026: Impact of AI

 You can go through this blog to have a detailed understanding of Security Testing.

 The traditional approach to cybersecurity testing is heavily human-biased, but as the security attacks grow rapidly, this method becomes insufficient.
-So, now cybersecurity powered with AI tools is making a significant impact and enhancing the security of applications and infra.
+So, now cybersecurity powered by AI tools is making a significant impact and enhancing the security of applications and infrastructure.

 The Role of AI in Cybersecurity Testing

-• Deep Learning: Deep learning: This kind of advanced neural network can recognize deep-hidden patterns in data to discover advanced persistent threat (APT).
+- Deep Learning: This kind of advanced neural network can recognize deeply hidden patterns in data to discover advanced persistent threats (APT).

 AI in cybersecurity testing enhances threat detection as well as threat breakdown and control.
-It is not only able to take care of tasks such as vulnerability detection, penetration testing and risk assessments but also can predict and prevent future attacks.
+It is not only able to take care of tasks such as vulnerability detection, penetration testing, and risk assessments, but it can also predict and prevent future attacks.

 Read: Top 10 OWASP for LLMs: How to Test?